almodroid/Dell-vostro-5471-hackintosh/README.md

    ![enter image description here](https://osxlatitude.com/uploads/monthly_2019_05/DW1820A_CN-08PKF4.jpg.2f57e855741f3797816a71423155cbde.jpg)

- one important thing you need to do is disable aspm using device section ( at opencore config.plist already did it) *no need to cover any pins or any kind of hardware fix **only software**
+ one important thing you need to do is disable aspm using device section ( at opencore config.plist already did it) *no need to cover any pins or any kind of hardware fix **only software**.

 **Credits:**
-Apple for the beautiful System [Acidanthera](https://github.com/acidanthera), [Rehabman](https://github.com/RehabMan) and [Daliansky](https://github.com/daliansky) for thier hard work .
+Apple for the beautiful System.
+[Acidanthera](https://github.com/acidanthera), [Rehabman](https://github.com/RehabMan) and [Daliansky](https://github.com/daliansky) for thier hard work .

 I hope it will be helpful .
-Good luck and thank you 👍
+Good luck and thank you 👍.
 *Almodroid*